garfieldmoore/garfieldmoore.github.io/_pages/about.md

 I've gone on to help build teams and technology for large and small organisations as well as working in various stage start-ups.

-I now specialise in software architecture, devops and agile development practices.
+I now specialise in software architecture, devops and agile enginnering practices.

 ---
-#### What I'm working on
-Thinking about new projects...